 We aim to inspire year 10 students with a week of thought-provoking insights into local STEM employers to gain valuable awareness of STEM careers and STEM skills.

-Applications are now open: STEM Insight Week Student Application Form – February 2022
+Applications are now open – download the application form here: STEM Insight Week Student Application Form MAY 2022

 To keep up-to-date with all of the activities we offer for secondary schools, please sign up to our newsletter here.